-Anytime the blower icon is selected the Run Mode screen will appear.
-The Run Mode screen will display set points and initiate and display the countdown of a 2 minute warm-up period.
+Anytime the blower icon is selected a password must be used.
+After pressing the blower icon, a password screen will appear.
+The default password is "1234".
+Once the password is entered, the Run Mode screen will appear.
+If an entry error is made, press BACK to remove the error and continue with the entry process.
+The Run Mode screen will display setpoints and the countdown of a 2 minute warm-up period.
 During the warm-up period the aseptic cleaning process may begin.
 If the sliding window is raised an audible and visual alarm will occur, but may be silenced by pressing the alarm silence icon that appears.
 Once the warm-up period is complete, airflow readings and all system functions will operate and be displayed.